federicomatarante/diffit-reimplementation/README.md

 ## Try the model!
 The following steps to try the model are:
+1. Make sure you have already access to the shared drive folder "DittiT_Data".
 1. Downlaod the file 'DiffiT_reimplementation.ipynb' and load it on google colab.
 2. Run the following cells in order to download the required dependencies and to load the required classes:
-   a.
-SUPPORT CODE
+   1. SUPPORT CODE
-   b.
-DIFFUSION MODELS
+   2. DIFFUSION MODELS
-   c.
-CREATION OF EMBEDDINGS
+   3. CREATION OF EMBEDDINGS
-   d.
-TMSA
+   4. TMSA
-   e.
-DIFFIT BLOCK
+   5. DIFFIT BLOCK
-   f.
-IMAGE SPACE MODEL
+   6. IMAGE SPACE MODEL
-   g.
-DATASET PREPARATION
+   7. DATASET PREPARATION
-   h.
-MODEL LOADING
+   8. MODEL LOADING
-3.
+4. Run the cell "DEMONSTRATION" to generate one sample for each class.